benjaminpeto/NOTES-react-testing/README.md

   ## Testing for errors and global mocks

-Rendering the ```javascript <Movie /> ``` component without props, we can test for errors.
+Rendering the ``` <Movie /> ``` component without props, we can test for errors.
 If we want to spy on errors, we can also mock them.

-Mocking the ```javascript console.error ``` and seeing if it does get fired, it's definitely a technique to use for actually count on that thing.
+Mocking the ``` console.error ``` and seeing if it does get fired, it's definitely a technique to use for actually count on that thing.

 > Movie.js
 ```javascript